rcl-ssl/docs/portal/azure-dns.md

 # Creating SSL/TLS Certificates with Azure DNS

-**V6.0.10**
+**V7.1.0**

-RCL creates SSL/TLS certificates using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records).
+In this section, you will learn how to create a SSL/TLS certificate in the RCL SSL Portal using an  [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records).

 # Access Control

 ## AAD Accounts

+{: .information }
-**Personal and Microsoft Accounts are not supported for Azure DNS.
-Only Azure Active Directory (AAD) organizational accounts (also known as ‘Work or School Accounts’) are supported.**
+Personal and Microsoft Accounts are not supported for Azure DNS.
+Only Azure Active Directory (AAD) organizational accounts (also known as ‘Work or School Accounts’) are supported.

-If you try to manage an Azure DNS with a MSA account you will get the following error.
+If you try to create a certificate with Azure DNS with a MSA account you will get the following error.

 ![image](../images/portal/arm-consent-error.PNG)

-If you signed up for the RCL Portal with a personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:
+If you signed up for the RCL SSL Portal with a Personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:

 - [Sign-In Accounts for RCL](../authorization/sign-in-accounts)